-Fair value is the amount for which an asset could be exchanged, or a liability settled between knowledgeable, willing parties in an arm's length transaction.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A market price, where an active market (such as a recognised stock exchange) exists, is the best evidence of the fair value of a financial instrument.
 Where market prices are not available for some of the financial assets and liabilities of the Company, the fair values in the financial statements have been presented using various estimation techniques based on market conditions existing at the end of the reporting period.
 Generally, judgment is necessarily required in interpreting market data to develop estimates of fair value.
 Accordingly, the estimates presented in these financial statements are not necessarily indicative of the amounts that the Company would realise in a current market exchange.